 Buyers of Air India, BPCL not to get free hand to shed excess staff: DIPAM secretary

-In an interview with PTI, the secretary of the Department of Investment and Public Asset Management (DIPAM) said the government will follow a two-stage bidding process for selling its entire holding in Air India and BPCL.
-First preliminary interest from potential bidders is invited, followed by they being given access of data room on the companies for due diligence.
+In an interview with PTI, the Secretary of the Department of Investment and Public Asset Management (DIPAM) said the government will follow a two-stage bidding process for selling its entire holding in Air India and BPCL.
+The first preliminary interest from potential bidders is invited, followed by them being given access to data room on the companies for due diligence.
 In the second stage, price bids are invited.

 While in the case of Air India, the expression of interest (EoI) has been invited by March 17, an offer seeking the same for BPCL is likely to be floated in the next few days.
 Asked if the bidders will get a free hand to right-size the companies after the acquisition, Pandey said, "There will be certain protection to employees and there will be other conditionalities and this will be listed out in the share purchase agreement (SPA)."

 He did not give details of the conditionalities.
-An SPA will signed with the acquirer who offers the highest bid for buying out government stake.
-The government is selling its entire 100 per cent stake in Air India but wants effective control to stay with Indian nationals.
+A SPA will be signed with the acquirer who offers the highest bid for buying out government stake.
+The government is selling its entire 100 percent stake in Air India but wants effective control to stay with Indian nationals.
 The airline, which started as a Tata Airlines in 1932 and was later acquired by the government, has not made profits since 2007.
 It has a total debt of Rs 60,074 crore, of which bidder has to takeover Rs 23,286.5 crore.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)